British Indian groups condemn Kashmir protest on Diwali as

 "The fact that this protest is occurring on the same day as Diwali is an act of Hinduphobia and racism," notes a collective statement issued by the groups.
 "It is equivalent to an antisemitic group demonstrating on the holy day of Hannukkah or an anti-Muslim group demonstrating on Eid.
 This is why many British Indian individuals and community groups are upset," it notes, welcoming London Mayor Sadiq Khan's call for the protesters to cancel their plans.

-In his reply, Commander Twist said: "To be clear I have not in any way sought to ban the pro-Kashmiri protest.
-In order to minimize serious disruption to the community, I have asked for the pre-event conditions.
+In his reply, Commander Twist said: "To be clear I have not in any way sought to ban the pro Kashmiri protest.
+In order to minimise serious disruption to the community, I have asked for the pre-event conditions.
 "This has only been done to ensure we correctly balance the rights of those who want to protest, with those in wider London who may be disproportionately affected by the serious disruption it would cause."

 The Indian High Commission in London had issued a diplomatic "note verbale" seeking appropriate safety measures following clashes involving similar protesters, which had caused damage to India House on August 15 during Indian Independence Day celebrations.
 The restricted route prevents the protesters from assembly anywhere near the Indian mission in Aldwych and must culminate at Trafalgar Square instead.